mjoppich/igem_munich_2018/docs/wslsetup.rst

 .. warning:: Some antivirus software (e.g. Kaspersky) disable internet access for unknown/new programs.
 Make sure you have internet access!

+On newer Windows systems, step 1 might not be needed.

 Step 1: Activate WSL feature
 -----------------------------

 First WSL has to be enabled from Windows features.